-Name Reason Finding support the identification and avoidance of ancestral sites and Traditional Cultural Properties.
-They requested to consult if any actions adversely affect prehistoric cultural resources.
-They recommend that during project activities, if unidentified cultural features or deposits are encountered, that the activities cease and the HPSO be consulted.
-Comments or concerns were not received from the other tribes.
-Consultation/coordination is WDD Media List Coordination with Media.
-A Press Release was issued on 2/4/2022 for the Scoping Period.
-Another Press Release will be issued at the start of the Comment Period and at the DR/Appeal Period., and comment period, respectively.
-Coordination is ongoing.
-Project Mailing List.
+Name Reason Finding Project Mailing List.
 Coordination with interested public.
 A scoping period notification letter was sent on 2/2/2022.
 The recipients were notified of a 30-day scoping period and were invited to submit issues and alternatives that should be considered in the EA.
-A comment period press release will be coordinated.
-The recipients will be notified of a 30-day comment period and will be provided the link to the EA/unsigned FONSI on the NEPA Public Hearing on Use of Helicopters and Motorized Vehicles Zoom Meeting on April 26, 2022 43 CFR Subpart 4740 - Motor Vehicles and Aircraft Register.
-A public hearing was hosted by the HQ WHB program regarding the use of motorized vehicles in the management of wild horses and burros within the BLM.
+A comment period press release was issued.
+The recipients were notified of a 30-day comment period and were provided the link to the EA/unsigned FONSI on the NEPA Register.
+Public Hearing on Use of Helicopters and Motorized Vehicles Zoom Meeting on April 26, 2022 43 CFR Subpart 4740 - Motor Vehicles and Aircraft A public hearing was hosted by the HQ WHB program regarding the use of motorized vehicles in the management of wild horses and burros within the BLM.
 A representative from each BLM state office was in attendance.
 There was a brief presentation covering the use of motorized vehicles and the CAWP.
 After the presentation there were 18 verbal comments made by members of the public.
 An additional 79 written comments were received.
 There were 465 views of the live hearing.
-The consensus of the comments was

-Name Reason Finding opposition to the use of helicopters for gathers.
+The consensus of the comments was opposition to the use of helicopters for gathers.